 - 2 bunches fresh dill, finely chopped

-- about 15 ounces ricotta cheese, full fat and at room temperature
+- 15 ounces ricotta cheese, full fat and at room temperature

 - 1 pound feta cheese, crumbled

 - 4 eggs, beaten and at room temperature